 Making the S Corp election probably makes the most sense during the initial years that you are in business.
 Since tax losses are common in the early years due to start-up costs, your tax bill may be significantly reduced since you can offset income on your personal tax return with your share of the losses from the S Corp.

-In order to qualify for S Corp status, the company must meet all of the following requirements:
+In order to qualify for S Corp status, your company must meet all of the following requirements:

 - Must be a domestic company.